valora-inc/wallet/WALLET.md

 The [Android Profiler (standalone)][AndroidProfilerStandalone] is useful for viewing memory, CPU, and energy consumption.
 Run the profiler either from Android Studio or following the standalone instructions.

 Release mode is preferred for profiling as memory usage can be significantly higher in development builds.
-To create a  local mainnet release build for profiling run the app with `yarn dev:android -e mainnet -r -t`.
-Once both the app and profiler are launched attach new session selecting your device and debuggable process.
+To create a  local mainnet release build for profiling run the app with `yarn dev:android -e mainnet -r -t`; this supplies an env flag: `-e <environment>`, the release flag: `-r` and the profile flag: `-t`.
+After both the app and profiler are launched, in the profiler attach a new session by selecting your device and a debuggable process e.g. `co.clabs.valora`.

 ## Testing